Sago Mine disaster: Media coverage

-Sago Road, where the mine is, follows the Buckhannon River and a set of railroad tracks.
-When you arrive just outside the Sago Baptist church, where relatives and friends of the miners have gathered, you see cars.
-Everywhere, lining the roads, in people's yards, there are cars as far as you can see.
-Then, you see satellite trucks and TV crews and reporters and photographers.
-They're also everywhere and you can tell our presence, just under 24 hours at the time, is taking a toll on the small town and the little area we've taken over.

 Miscommunication and wrong reports

-About 11:50 p.m. on January 3, news services including the Associated Press and Reuters reported that 12 of the 13 miners had survived, attributing the reports of survivors to the family members.
+About 11:50 p.m. on January 3, news services including AP and Reuters reported that 12 of the 13 miners had survived, attributing the reports of survivors to the family members.
 CNN.com and other websites sported headlines including "We Got 12 Alive!" as well as "Believe in Miracles: 12 Miners Found Alive."

 Governor Manchin, who was in the church with the families when the first incorrect reports began to come in, was soon seen outside the church celebrating "a miracle".
 The governor later said that his staff never confirmed that there were survivors, but was euphoric along with the families at what seemed to be remarkable news.
 Congresswoman Capito appeared on CNN about 1:00 a.m. and said 12 miners had been brought out alive.

-At about 2:45 a.m., Lynette Roby, a resident of Sago, and her two young children told CNN correspondent Anderson Cooper that Hatfield had just told family members in the church that a miscommunication had taken place and only one of the 13 miners had been found alive.
+At about 2:45 a.m., Lynette Roby, a resident of Sago, and her two young children told CNN's Anderson Cooper that Hatfield had just told family members in the church that a miscommunication had taken place and only one of the 13 miners had been found alive.
 The family members reportedly began to shout and call mine officials "liars" and at least one person in the church had "lunged" at mine officials.